karim-abdel/Explaining-RL-Decisions-with-Trajectories/Seaquest_HalfCheetah/README.md

+## Overview
+This folder is regarding experiments of 'Explaining RL Decisions with Trajectories': A Reproducibility Study.
+We focus on reproducing experiments for the **Seaquest** and **HalfCheetah** Environments.

 #### This part will focus on the requirements for Seaquest:

 - Due to the versions of the imports a 3.8 python version is required.